Official Website of the Republic of Belarus

 However, after the Belarusian territories were incorporated into the Russian Empire these traditions fell into oblivion for some time.

-First presidential elections in the independent Belarus took place in 1994 and resulted in a landslide victory of the opposition candidate Alexander Lukashenko, who beat the then Premier Vyacheslav Kebich, the ex-speaker of the Parliament Stanislav Shushkevich and the leaders of major Belarusian political parties - communists (BCP) and nationalists (BPF).
+First presidential elections in the independent Belarus took place in 1994 and resulted in a landslide victory of the opposition candidate Aleksandr Lukashenko, who beat the then Premier Vyacheslav Kebich, the ex-speaker of the Parliament Stanislav Shushkevich and the leaders of major Belarusian political parties - communists (BCP) and nationalists (BPF).

-Since then presidential elections were held in 2001, 2006 and 2010, parliamentary elections in 1995, 2000, 2004, 2008, 2012 and local elections in 1995, 1999, 2003, 2007, 2010.
+Since then presidential elections were held in 2001, 2006, 2010, 2015, and 2020, parliamentary elections in 1995, 2000, 2004, 2008, 2012, 2016, 2019 and local elections in 1995, 1999, 2003, 2007, 2010, 2014, 2018.